sconvent/dependabot-bot/README.md

-# dependabot-bot
+# Dependabot Bot
+**Work in Progress**

-A script to automatically create PRs to add a Dependabot config to projects
+A script to automatically create PRs to add a Dependabot config to projects.